pospi/talk-solidity-blockchain-intro/solidity-notes.md

 As mentioned, the EVM has many languages which compile down to its CPU bytecode.
 As such, there is a lower-level API available between contracts with a more restricted set of datatypes (known as the *Contract ABI* or *"Application Binary Interface"*) which must be used when calling between them (Serpent doesn't know about the types of data structures Solidity supports, for example).
 This also applies even when calling a contract's own methods via the `this` pointer.

-.caveat[Method access can operate very differently]
+.caveat[Method access operates very differently depending on the calling context.]
+.caveat[External function call stack depth is hard-limited to 1024 calls.]

 - Internal function calls are extremely cheap and implemented as `JUMP` inside the EVM, so no memory is cleared.
 - External function calls (`send`, `call`, calling via `this` and calling library methods) contribute to stack depth and cannot recurse in excess of an artificial stack depth limit of 1024.